-One such diet that doesn’t seem to be going anywhere, however, is the Keto diet.
-Still hugely popular among Americans trying to shed a few pounds, Keto focuses heavily on limited or no carbohydrates.
-Because sugar contains carbohydrates, followers of Keto have turned to artificial sweeteners to satisfy those late-night cravings – sweeteners that, more often than not, contain erythritol.
-Erythritol in particular has become hugely popular because it’s much better for baking than other sugar substitutes, has less of an artificial flavor, and will keep the eater in Ketosis, which is key for losing weight on the Keto diet.
+One such diet that doesn’t seem to be going anywhere, however, is the keto diet.
+Still hugely popular among Americans trying to shed a few pounds, keto focuses heavily on limited or no carbohydrates.
+Because sugar contains carbohydrates, followers of keto have turned to artificial sweeteners to satisfy those late-night cravings — sweeteners that, more often than not, contain erythritol.
+Erythritol, in particular, has become hugely popular because it’s much better for baking than other sugar substitutes, has less of an artificial flavor, and will keep the eater in ketosis, which is key for losing weight on the keto diet.

 A new study has made waves recently because its findings indicate there’s a link between erythritol and higher rates of heart attack and stroke (though the study did note that only an association was found — not causation.
 So should you be worried?

 While some of that sugar substitution has been good for waistlines and health issues that come from obesity, it seems to be causing more and more concern when it comes to other potential health issues.
-“For example,” says LeMoine, “some research indicates the popular sweeteners stevia may have negative effects on the gut microbiome.
-And the recent study showing correlation between the sugar alcohol, erythritol, and heart attack and stroke.”
+“For example,” said LeMoine, “some research indicates the popular sweeteners stevia may have negative effects on the gut microbiome.
+And the recent study showing a correlation between the sugar alcohol, erythritol, and heart attack and stroke.”

 Of course, cravings are often our body’s way of telling us that we’re lacking a particular mineral or micronutrient.
 When we find ourselves wanting sugar, that can mean our body needs micronutrients like chromium, tryptophan, or phosphorus.
 Of course, those can be found in natural ingredients like fatty fish, eggs, sweet potatoes, broccoli, or grapes.
 If we’re regularly eating a well-balanced, nutrient-rich diet, frequent sugar cravings should subside.

-At the end of the day, though, we’re human, and the desire for luscious, delicious, sugary sweet treats is real — especially when sticking to a stricter diet like Keto.
-LeMoine wisely advises, “When it comes to sweeteners of any kind (artificial or not), our party line tends to be: ‘Treat treats like treats.'”
+At the end of the day, though, we’re human, and the desire for luscious, delicious, sugary sweet treats is real — especially when sticking to a stricter diet like keto.
+LeMoine wisely advised, “When it comes to sweeteners of any kind (artificial or not), our party line tends to be: ‘Treat treats like treats.'”
 Meaning, of course, that it’s perfectly fine to indulge every once in a while, but for the most part, kick those sugar cravings with a trip to the fruit bowl, not the candy, or, in this case, the “sugar-free” aisle.